altruios/namshubettulpa/public/namshubettuple/the-undernet.md

 "M::What took you so long?"
 "R::I enjoy my beauty sleep"
 *He yawned and looked around.*
-"R::I don’t exactly have a choice in that...
+"R::I don't exactly have a choice in that...
 How long?"
 "M::About an hour.
-He’s still a no show..."
+He's still a no show..."
 *Rossin nodded,*
-"R:That’s to be expected - he’s probably eating now...
+"R:That's to be expected - he's probably eating now...
-Which by the way: why aren’t you doing?"
+Which by the way: why aren't you doing?"
 "M::I had a snack"
 "R::A snack?"
 "M::A little power bar - dense calories"